Utkarsh-Nipane/MedEx---Advanced-Medical-Named-Entity-Recognition-System/readme.md

 ```bash
 Medicine data.txt
 ```
 Since the data inside is used from Harvard's NLP dataset (n2c2 Challenge), it has been carefully extracted so as not to reveal any sensitive data (HIPAA Compliance).
-Unfortunatly more data cannot be revealed to maintain the NDA.
+Unfortunately, more data cannot be revealed to maintain the NDA.

 ---